Supporting New Zealand small businesses for 5 years.

 In many cases, small businesses can’t do this on their own.
 Due to limited resources, they may not be able to support business growth – at least not to the level they want – without external funding.

 Most small business owners first turn to secured loans before they explore other options.
+Secured loans are a common form of business lending, and are often chosen as an initial business lending option for small businesses seeking funding.
 In this article, we’ll talk about the reasons why that might be a good idea.

 But first, let’s answer one of the most common questions that borrowers have.